dcbradley/dbview/README.md

 ## @compiletime

 The @compiletime keyword indicates that a statement should only generate PHP code at compile-time.
-This is useful if the value of the attribute is used at compile-time for evaluating other attributes but is not needed at runtime.
+This is useful if the code is used at compile-time for evaluating other attributes but is not needed at runtime.

 In the following example, the `val1` attribute is only defined at compile-time and is used when evaluating `val2`: